-The upper limit of accessible blue water resources is estimated at ~12,500-15,000 km yr-1 (Postel 1998; deFraiture et al., 2001).
-Physical water scarcity is reached when withdrawals of blue water exceed 5,000 - 6,000 km yr-1 (Raskin et al. 1997; Vörösmarty et al., 2000; deFraiture et al. 2001).
-Based on the global assessments of impacts of global green and blue water use (see Supplementary Discussion 4), we estimate that transgressing a boundary of ~4,000 km yr-1 of consumptive blue water use (with a zone of uncertainty of 4,000 - 6,000 km yr-1) will significantly increase the risk of approaching green and blue water-induced thresholds (collapse of terrestrial and aquatic ecosystems, major shifts in moisture feedback and freshwater/ocean mixing) at regional to continental scales.
-Currently, withdrawals of blue water amount to ~4,000 km yr-1 (Oki and Kanae, 2006) while consumptive use is ~2,600 km yr-1 (Shiklomanov and Rodda, 2003) leaving humanity with some room for maneuvering.
-However, the pressure on global freshwater resources is growing rapidly mainly due to increasing food demands.
-Green water use in rainfed agriculture, currently estimated at ~5000 km yr-1, may have to increase by 50 % by 2030 to ~7,500 km/yr, in order to ensure food security (Rockström et al. 2007), while consumptive blue water use for irrigation may increase by 25 - 50 %, corresponding to 400 - 800 km yr-1 by 2050 (Comprehensive Assessment of Water Management in Agriculture, 2007).
+The upper limit of accessible blue water resources is estimated at ~12 500-15 000 km yr-1 (Postel 1998, DeFraiture et al. 2001).
+Physical water scarcity is reached when withdrawals of blue water exceed 5000-6000 km yr-1 (Raskin et al. 1997, Vörösmarty et al. 2000, DeFraiture et al. 2001).
+Based on the global assessments of impacts of global green and blue water use (see Appendix 1, Supplementary Discussion 4), we estimate that transgressing a boundary of ~4,000 km yr-1 of consumptive blue water use (with a zone of km $yr^{-1}$ ) uncertainty of 4000-6000 will significantly increase the risk of approaching green and blue water-induced thresholds (collapse of terrestrial and aquatic ecosystems, major shifts in moisture feedback, and freshwater/ocean mixing) at regional to continental scales.
+Currently, withdrawals of blue water amount to $\sim 4,000 \text{ km}^3$ yr-1 (Oki and Kanae 2006) whereas consumptive use is $\sim$ 2,600 km yr-1 (Shiklomanov and Rodda 2003), leaving humanity with some room for maneuvering.
+However, the pressure on global freshwater resources is growing rapidly, mainly due to increasing food demands.
+Green water use in rainfed agriculture, currently estimated at ~5000 km yr-1. may have to increase by 50% by 2030 to $\sim$ 7500 km/ yr, in order to ensure food security (Rockström et al. 2007), whereas consumptive blue water use for irrigation may increase by 25%-50%, corresponding to 400-800 km yr-1 by 2050 (Comprehensive Assessment of Water Management in Agriculture 2007).
 This indicates that the remaining safe operating space for water may be largely committed already to cover necessary human water demands in the future.